micheles/micheles.github.io/_posts/2014-09-14-dropping-XMLSchema-support.md

 is not so bad, *writing* them is another matter: our experience from the past tells us that even small changes usually required days of effort, considering also the time to write parsers/writers/converters and tests.
-So I say that we should at least consider dropping the support for the XMLSchema, and having instead an official GEM validator for all of our NRML files.
+So I say that we should *consider dropping the support for the XMLSchema*, and having instead an official GEM validator for all of our NRML files.
 This is not urgent, and we could keep the existing system for a transition period, by replacing the old system with the new system one piece at the time.